 Over 1000 pupils in 250 teams submitted an idea and our judging panel had the difficult task of selecting just 10 to attend the Design Jam.
 This was an all-day event where each team worked with a professional designer, using the design process and a range of materials to develop their idea and create a prototype.
 During the day, pupils also had the chance to go in to the Design Diary Room and chat about their idea, how they came up with it, what it was like working with a designer and how they were finding the day.
 At the end each team presented to the whole group, discussing the process, solutions and designs they created.

 Our national Time Capsule challenge invited pupils studying for a qualification in Higher Design and Manufacture to design a time capsule to celebrate the construction of V&A Dundee.
 An amazing 160 Scottish secondary schools signed up to take part.

 The winning student was Luisa Geddes from The Community School of Auchterarder.
-Luisa had a week's work experience with Jaguar in 2017, which you can read more about on our blog.
+Read more about Luisa.